wasi-master/rich-rst/README.md

 - Admonitions are now shown inside panels
 - Fields are now shown inside tables
 - Default value for guess_lexer is now False

+## [1.1.3]

+### Bugs

+- Change caution style from `white on red` to just `red`
+- Fix line breaks for enumerated lists and bullet lists

+### New Features

+- Add a filename parameter to the `RestructuredText` class
+- Add another alias `reST`

+### CLI

+- Add new parameter for setting custom html width for word wrapping
+- Add custom html layout for custom selection color, max width and font
+- System messages now use the file name instead of `<string>`